Discord4J/Discord4J/README.md

 public class AnnotationListener {

   @EventSubscriber
-  public void onReadyEvent(ReadyEvent event) { //This method is called when the ReadyEvent is dispatched
+  public void onReadyEvent(ReadyEvent event) { // This method is called when the ReadyEvent is dispatched
     foo();
   }

-  public void onMessageReceivedEvent(MessageReceivedEvent event) { //This method is NOT called because it doesn't have the @EventSubscriber annotation
+  public void onMessageReceivedEvent(MessageReceivedEvent event) { // This method is NOT called because it doesn't have the @EventSubscriber annotation
     bar();
   }
 }